 - General foot and toenail care: for participants unable to reach or see their feet or do not have the mobility or coordination to safely attend their own toenails, callus, corns, heel cracks or ingrown toenails.

-- Diabetic Foot Care and Ulcer Prevention: for participants who have diabetes and require preventive monitoring of their foot health, including circulation and neuropathy testing, foot ulcer care and prevention, protective diabetic footwear and pressure relieving custom orthoses.
+- Diabetic Foot Care and Ulcer Prevention: for participants who have diabetes and require preventive monitoring of their foot health, including circulation and neuropathy testing, foot ulcer care and prevention, protective diabetic footwear and pressure relieving custom orthotics.

 - Arthritis Foot Care: For NDIS participants who have difficulties with mobility or pain related to rheumatoid arthritis, osteoarthritis, psoriatic arthritic, ankylosing spondylitis, etc.